Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_mouse_usart/readme.md

 - Use "TARGET USB" connector on the board to connect the USB Mouse to the USB Host.
 A USB micro AB to type A USB Host receptacle converter will be needed to connect the device.
 - LED0 indicates a Device Connection.
 (Attached device has been successfully enumerated and configured).
 This LED is also toggled on Mouse Button press event.
 - The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.

+### <a name="config_3"></a> [SAME54 Xplained Pro Board](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro)

+- A commercially available USB Mouse is required to run this demonstration application.
+- Use "TARGET USB" connector on the board to connect the USB Mouse to the USB Host.
+A USB micro AB to type A USB Host receptacle converter will be needed to connect the device.
+- LED0 indicates a Device Connection.
+(Attached device has been successfully enumerated and configured).
+This LED is also toggled on Mouse Button press event.
+- The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.

 ### <a name="config_4"></a> [SAME70 Xplained Ultra Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)